wp-plugins/social-contact-display/readme.txt

 2. "Social Interaction Buttons" widget

 == Changelog ==

+= 2.3 =
+* Addeed the ability to edit the ALT text for social media images (standard widget only).
+Under SCD Settings - Social Media, there is now a checkbox that will need to be ticked if you want to edit.
+* Moved CDN to wp-creative.co.uk

 = 2.2.2 =
 * Reverted function change due to some incompatibility - will add a workaround in next version